About Curt Coffman - Chief Science Officer & Senior Partner, The Coffman Organization, and Pioneer of Employee Engagement & Workplace Consulting:

-Creating A Place Where People Just Can't Wait to Come to Work Everyday:
+Creating a Place Where People Just Can't Wait to Come to Work Everyday - From the Study of 1 Million+ Employees and What Attracts, Retains, and Energizes Them

-From the study of over 1 million employees and what attracts, keeps and energizes them.
-Having a clear focus, great manager, right talent, and quality relationships are the keys to personal and professional success.
-Individuals want to be part of a team that has high standards and expectations that enable them to achieve success they never thought possible.
-They are constantly raising the bar for themselves and others by tracking personal bests and encouraging pressure to perform from team members.
-Having best friends at work is a driver of accountability and work-life balance.
-People leave managers not companies.
-Great managers are, therefore, the foundation of great organizations.
-How we select, focus, andrecognize managers can be the best predictor of results.
-Great people-managers of people have strange practices: playing favorites of high performers, getting very close to the people thatreport to them, firing people faster than bad managers out of genuine respect for the person, and customizing plans to fit the needs of each person.
+Having a clear focus, great manager, proper talent, and quality relationships are the keys to personal and professional success.
+Individuals want to contribute to a team that has high standards and expectations that enable success they never thought possible.
+They constantly raise the bar for themselves and others by tracking personal bests and encouraging pressure to perform from team members.
+People leave managers, not companies.
+Great managers, therefore, are the foundation of great organizations.
+How we select, focus, and recognize managers can be the best predictor of business results.
+Great people managers have strange practices: playing favorites among their direct reports, getting very close to their employees, firing people quickly, and customizing roles to fit the unique needs and talents of their team.

 For more information about this speaker: